ngs-docs/2017-cicese-metagenomics/sourmash_compare.md

 ## Objectives
 - Compare reads to assemblies
-- Create and search a custom database
+- Compare
-- Compare datasets and build a tree
+- Compare datasets and build a clustermap
-- Determine what's in a metagenome (Taxonomic classification)

 ## At the beginning